JAPAN NISA · JAPAN iDeCo · U.S. TAXPAYERS · PFIC FORM 8621

 • Pay back taxes and interest

 • The 5% miscellaneous offshore penalty generally does not apply to qualifying non-U.S. residents under SFOP, but eligibility must be confirmed.
+Eligibility and non-willfulness must be documented carefully.

 For Japan-based U.S. citizens coming into compliance, JPY/USD movement can materially affect PFIC calculations.
 A Japanese fund may show a gain in yen but a smaller gain, or even a loss, when measured in USD for MTM or disposition purposes.
 This is especially relevant for 2022–2024 positions because yen weakness changed the USD value of many Japanese holdings.
 Before choosing SFOP, MTM, purging, or exit strategy, the taxpayer should review the transaction dates, year-end values, and applicable JPY/USD rates instead of relying on the Japanese broker’s yen-only summary.